-Daikin strives to achieve legal compliance throughout the supply chain by doing everything possible to help suppliers abide by laws.
+Daikin does everything possible to help suppliers abide by laws.

-In the air conditioning divisions, we raise supplier awareness through written requests for legal compliance and meetings four times a year at which we introduce case studies.
+In the air conditioning divisions, we send out written requests for legal compliance and hold meetings four times a year at which we introduce case studies.

-We also provide information on compliance with environment-related laws on a special website for suppliers.
+We also provide information on compliance with environmental laws and regulations on a special website for suppliers.

 In the chemicals divisions, we carry out unscheduled audits.
 During on-going assessments, we also have suppliers fill out questionnaires to diagnose their own compliance and that of their external providers.
 So that we can judge their progress, these sheets contain check items related to eliminating excessive and unfair labor, and the respect of human rights at supplier companies.

 There are several thousand Daikin suppliers and subcontractors covered by the Subcontract Act.
-Our Subcontract Act Compliance Guidelines ensure that all Daikin divisions are in compliance with the Act in respect to matters such as prompt payment.
-We constantly strive to raise awareness among employees in relevant divisions of the importance of compliance through both in-house and third-party seminars.
+Our Subcontract Act Compliance Guidelines ensure that all Daikin divisions are in full compliance with the Act.
+We provide training to employees of relevant divisions and have them participate in third-party seminars.